ericwq/gskills/docs/conn2.md

 xDS endpoint connect is very similar to [Dial process part II](dial.md#dial-process-part-ii).
 We will not repeat the similar process.
 The main difference of xDS endpoint connect is how `ccBalancerWrapper.watcher()` notify xDS.
 We will focus on this notification, that is the key point of this article.

-You should remember the result of xDS endpoint connect.
-After the calling of `addrConn.Connect()`. `ac.resetTransport()` goroutine will run in the background and connect with the specified endpoint.
-The created connection is stored in `ac.transport` for later using.
+You should remember the result of xDS endpoint connect: After the calling of `addrConn.Connect()`, `ac.resetTransport()` goroutine will runs in the background (asynchronously) and connects with the specified endpoint.
+The established connection is stored in `ac.transport` for later using.

 - `ccBalancerWrapper.watcher()` is waiting on channel `ccb.scBuffer`.
 - Upon receive a message, `ccBalancerWrapper.watcher()` calls `ccb.balancer.UpdateSubConnState()` to notify xDS.